Full details and parameters for all currently known FRBs can be found in the Swinburne FRB Catalogue.

 You can read news coverage of this redetection in several media outlets, including National Geographic, Scientific American, The Washington Post, USA Today, Sky and Telescope, Popular Science, The Christian Science Monitor, and Franklin and Marshall College News.

-Later localization of this burst source using VLA follow-up observations was reported by Chatterjee et al. (2017).
+Later localization of this burst source using VLA follow-up observations was reported in "A Direct Localization of a Fast Radio Burst and Its Host" by S. Chatterjee et al., Nature, 541, 58 (2017).

 Single pulse plots from some of the VLA phased-beam follow-up observations of the Arecibo FRB field are here: